The Upturned Glass: Production

-In the mid 1940s James Mason was the biggest star in British films, coming off successes like They Were Sisters, The Seventh Veil and The Wicked Lady.
+In the mid 1940s James Mason was the biggest star in British films, coming off successes like They Were Sisters (1945), The Seventh Veil (1945) and The Wicked Lady (1945).

 Mason and his then wife, Pamela Kellino (Mason), had originally planned to develop a film on the Brontë family entitled The Upturned Glass, written by Pamela and starring James as Branwell Brontë.
 They dropped the idea after learning of the Hollywood production Devotion, and instead developed a psychological thriller under the same title, in which both Masons would play leading roles.

 The film was based on a story by American serviceman Jno.
 P. Monaghan, whom the Masons had befriended when touring the US for the American Red Cross.
 Kellino and Monaghan worked on the story together, and Monaghan appeared in a small role as an American military truck driver.
 In the original draft of the script, Mason was to play a detective and the film was to focus around a school mistress.
 However after Mason was unable to secure the services of the actors they wanted, Celia Johnson and Phyllis Calvert, the script was rewritten.
 The new script had nothing to do with an upturned glass but they decided to keep the title because it had received considerable publicity.

 James Mason co-produced the film with Sydney Box, with whom he had previously worked on the Academy-Award-winning The Seventh Veil.
 For his work on The Upturned Glass, Mason, who at the time had "enormous drawing power", received the equivalent of $240,000 in U.S. dollars, plus a percentage of the profits.

 The project was announced in February 1946 with the co stars originally to be Kellino, Rosamund John and Robert Newton.
-It was to follow production of Odd Man Out.
-Mason was doing the film under his contract with Rank, having turned down Hungry Hill.
+It was to follow production of Odd Man Out (1947).
+Mason was doing the film under his contract with Rank, having turned down Hungry Hill (1947).

 Filming began at Riverside Studio in June 1946.

 Mason made it just before leaving for the US.

 In March 1947 J Arthur Rank sent editor Allan Obiston to the USA for Mason's thoughts on the cut.

 Reception

 Box office

 According to trade papers, the film was a "notable box office attraction" at British cinemas in 1947.

-It earned a reported profit of £45,800.
+The film earned producer's receipts of £156,000 in the UK and £85,800 overseas.

+According to Rank's own records the film had made a profit of £45,500 for the company by December 1949.